Rviewer-Challenges/kslH9nF4ZJcayHVA49Vf/COMMENTS.md

 are perfect in vector format so that they can be stored as vector drawables taking few space and the size of the app remains small and can be used offline.

+By the way, I've followed all the instructions but it says the cards should remain uncovered, I've preferred to make disappear the matches so that the user has a better vision of what's left, or at least that's my idea.
+I hope this doesn't matter.
+It also doesn't specify what to do after the two cards are flipped, I was between flipping them down after some time has passed but then decided it was better to flip them down when the next movement is done, I think both ways should be ok as both seem to follow the given instructions.
+In a normal environment with more interaction I would checked with the one in charge (usually a PO) what should be done before starting but as it's just a game that does not seem critical.

 ## Modules
 I tried to create different modules so that the app is about memory game and matchingcards is just a feature of it but it could have multiple different features.